World Mental Health Day 2024

 Mental Health at Work

-With approximately 60% of the global population engaged in work, it is crucial to address mental health in the workplace.
-Urgent action is needed to prevent work-related mental health risks and to ensure workplaces protect and support the mental well-being of employees.
+With approximately 60% of the global population in employment, attention to workplace mental health is of paramount importance.
+The pressing need for action is to prevent work-related mental health risks and to ensure that workplaces are protective and supportive of the mental well-being of their employees.

 Risks to Mental Health in the Workplace